 Find out about call charges.

 You should inform your local council in writing without delay if you think:

 Note: The reason for appeal cannot be because you think your Council Tax bill is too expensive.

 But you can write to your council explaining why you think it is wrong.

-The council will review your case within 2 months and decide whether your bill is either:
+The council will review your case within two (2) months and decide whether your bill is either:

 Note: You must continue paying amounts listed in your original bill until the new bill arrives.